 MEPs are refunded the actual cost of their travel tickets between Dublin, Brussels and Strasbourg on presentation of receipts and boarding passes.
 They also cover the costs of parliamentary missions and travelling to conferences which have direct relevance to my Parliamentary work.

-I try to reduce my carbon footprint by ‘SailRailing’ or travelling by ferry and train to Brussels and Strasbourg.
+I worked to reduce my carbon footprint by ‘SailRailing’ or travelling by ferry and train to Brussels and Strasbourg.
 It takes about twelve hours to travel from Dublin Port to Holyhead, by train to London Euston, and then by Eurostar from St. Pancras Station to Brussels South Station.

 The Belgian Government provides all MEPs with a travel pass valid for first-class rail transport in Belgium.
 The European Parliament makes available cars or minibuses and drivers for travel between airports and the Parliament in both Brussels and Strasbourg.
-I rarely use this service, however, because I prefer to travel by public transport.
-The Parliament also makes E-Bikes and bicycles available to MEPs and staff, and I have used this facility frequently.
+I rarely used this service, however, because I prefer to travel by public transport.
+The Parliament also makes E-Bikes and bicycles available to MEPs and staff, and I used this facility frequently.
 I offset the carbon cost of my travel by supporting Vita, an Irish charity fighting hunger and climate change in Africa, and through carbon offsets available from Carbon Neutral Now set up by the United Nation Framework Convention on Climate Change.

 Expenditure & Allowances

-A General Expenditure Allowance of up to €54,156 per year is available to cover office management costs, telephone and postal charges, and the purchase, operation and maintenance of computers, and other office supplies and equipment.
+A General Expenditure Allowance of up to €54,156 per year is available to MEPs to cover office management costs, telephone and postal charges, and the purchase, operation and maintenance of computers, and other office supplies and equipment.

 Additional funding is available to my political group (the Greens/EFA) under the ‘400 budget line’ for expenditure on political and information activities conducted by the group in connection with the European Union’s political activities.
-I have used this facility to carry out research on the Irish tax system, on hidden road subsidies, and on data centre activity in Ireland.
-I have also used this budget to purchase sustainable and/or recycled Greens/EFA branded merchandise.
+I used this facility to carry out research on the Irish tax system, on hidden road subsidies, and on data centre activity in Ireland.
+I also used this budget to purchase sustainable and/or recycled Greens/EFA branded merchandise.

 Interests